laxmynarain/burps/README.md

 #### This project marks the list of active food trucks operating in San Francisco

 This is a very simple project written primarily with Python for data processing and HTML/CSS/JS for the front-end.
-It also uses the google maps API to render a visualization for easy navigation.
+It also uses the google maps API to render visualization for easy navigation.

 ## Technologies